enpere/Loda/README.md

-Loda - an Array helper
+Loda - an Array helper class
 ====

 Loda is a simple helper class for interacting with arrays as objects.